How important are your social media updates? Would you like to write effective social media updates?

-So before you post that update, make sure you follow all the five points listed below to make an effective and positive impact, engaging your fans and followers:-
+So before you post that update, make sure you follow all the five points listed below to write effective social media updates…

 #1.
 Will it affect someone negatively?